 Nocturne in A-flat major Op.
 32 No. 2

 Étude in E-flat major Op.
 10 No. 11

 Étude in C minor Op.
 10 No. 12

 IGNACY JAN PADEREWSKI: Nocturne Op.
 16, No. 4

 Dr. Daniel J. Fourrier Jr., Individual Sponsor

-Following his acclaimed “Night Music” recitals, 2019 saw Lisiecki present both a new solo recital program and a Beethoven Lieder cycle with baritone Matthias Goerne, among others at the Salzburg Festival.
-Recent return invitations include Boston Symphony Orchestra, The Philadelphia Orchestra, Filarmonica della Scala, Santa Cecilia, Camerata Salzburg, and Orpheus Chamber Orchestra for performances at Carnegie Hall and Elbphilharmonie Hamburg.
+Following his acclaimed Night Music recitals, Lisiecki recently presented both a new solo recital program and a Beethoven Lieder cycle with baritone Matthias Goerne, among others at the Salzburg Festival.
+Recent return invitations include Boston Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra, Filarmonica della Scala, Orchestra dell’Accademia Nazionale di Santa Cecilia, and Orpheus Chamber Orchestra for performances at Carnegie Hall and Elbphilharmonie Hamburg.
 Lisiecki has appeared with the New York Philharmonic, Chicago Symphony, Staatskapelle Dresden, Orchestre de Paris, Bavarian Radio Symphony and London Symphony Orchestra.